akittas/presentations/notes/notes_on_git.md

 git init --bare <directory>
 ```

 Initialize an empty Git repository, but omit the working directory.
 This is called a **bare** repository.
 Shared repositories should always be created with the `--bare` flag (see discussion below).
-Conventionally, repositories initialized with the `--bare` flag end in .git.
+Conventionally, repositories initialized with the `--bare` flag end in `.git`.

 The `--bare` flag creates a repository that doesn't have a working directory, making it impossible to edit files and commit changes in that repository.
 You would create a bare repository to `git push` and `git pull` from, but never directly commit to it.
 Central repositories should always be created as bare repositories because pushing branches to a non-bare repository has the potential to overwrite changes.
 Think of `--bare` as a way to mark a repository as a storage facility, as opposed to a development environment.
 This means that for virtually all Git workflows, the central repository is bare, and developers local repositories are non-bare.

 ### `git clone`